Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 Yes, they’ll forget how to layer when they’re about 12 or 13, but they’ll come back to it when being warm and comfortable is more important than fashion.

-The temperature and the wind chill are obviously a huge consideration when layering, as is the distance from your home base.
+The temperature and the wind chill are obviously huge considerations when layering, as is the distance from your home base.

 If you are heading away from home, it’s better to be over-prepared.
 If you’re hanging out in the backyard, you can make adjustments as needed.
-Here are a few tips for keeping your kids snug and warm in the winter.
+Here are a few tips to keep your kids snug and warm during the winter.

 The Best Winter Clothes for Kids Who Love Being Outdoors